kibihrchak/kibihrchak.github.io/_posts/articles/2020-05-12-vscode-cmake.md

 # What Next?

-Well, even with good initial findings there's still some of that nagging feeling about disjuncture between the build system and code editor.
+Well, good initial findings are there, but there's still that nagging feeling about disjuncture between the build system and code editor.
-Additional test projects and the use of this integration on the actual projects seems like a sure way to address it.
+Guess it will need some additional test projects and the use of this integration on the actual projects to dispel that impression.

 If you want to check it out, current VSCode workspace with test projects I have hosted on GitHub - [here's a repo